 Attendance at tutorials is compulsory and will count towards the final mark.

-Attendance at lectures is extremely beneficial and highly recommended.
+Attendance of lectures *IN REAL TIME* is extremely beneficial and highly recommended.

 Course Learning Outcomes

 1 Be able to use the International Phonetic Alphabet (IPA) to transcribe English

 2 Understand the relationship between written and spoken language (ie the relationship

 between sound and spelling)

 3 Perform a phonemic analysis to determine the phonemes and allophones of any given

 4 Perform a morphological analysis to identify the morphemes and allomorphs in any given

 5 Identify basic constituent structure.
 6 Articulate understandings of the nature of language.
 7 Understand the difference between the abilities of machines and the brain to process